Alright, first things first.

 Don’t be intimidated if you haven’t done this before!
 It is really easy.
-The best thing is, you only need to edit just one side of the invitations as the details will mirror on the other side.
+The best thing is, you only need to edit just one side of the invitations because the party details will mirror to all invitations on the page.

 *Bonus: Please note that “guest name” field can be changed individually to allow for addressing each guest personally.
 If you don’t need to do this, simply delete all the text in the text field.